imHardik1606/TripBuddy/README.md

 - **Budget Tracker**: Track every penny you spend, from plane tickets to late-night street food binges.
 - **Packing List**: Never forget your passport again.
 Or your favorite pair of flip-flops.
 - **Destination Recommendations**: Not sure where to go?
 Let TripBuddy inspire you with top-rated destinations and hidden gems.
-- **Travel Buddy Finder**: Because adventures are better with friends (or strangers who become friends).
+- **Travel Buddy Finder**: Hate traveling alone?
+Use our **Find a Friend** feature to connect with someone who also needs a travel partner.
+Share experiences, split costs, and make memories together!
+- **Expense Sharing**: Automatically split trip expenses with your new travel buddy to avoid awkward "who owes who" calculations.

 ### 😂 "Fun" Features